 Something you know (a PIN) and something you have (a smart card)

-In most cases, you use log in credentials as your first line of defense to protect an account.
-For example, to sign in to your online banking account, you need to enter your account number and a password .
+In most cases, you use login credentials as your first line of defence to protect an account.
+For example, to sign in to your online banking account, you need to enter your account number and a password.

 These log-in credentials are pieces of information that you know, and by having this knowledge of the account number and password, you are identifying yourself as the account owner.
 But these credentials are an example of single-factor authentication.